-SECTION DETAILS Proxy Enable and disable proxy settings.
+TAB DESCRIPTION Proxy Enable and disable proxy settings.
 Account Security Configure the number of failed login attempts before a user is locked out and the number of minutes a user will be locked out before being able to reattempt login.
-General Configure system date and time format as well as indicator parsing
+General Settings Configure the system display mode, date and time format, and indicator parsing checkbox defaults as well as enable/disable the sharing of analytics data with ThreatQuotient.